 We will notify legal guardians.
 During the probationary period, the principal will meet the student periodically.
 The meetings will review the teachers' statements and the student will receive counsel on improving the concerns.
-Probationary students may not participate in extracurricular activities such as Student Council, Interscholastic Sports, Clubs, and other activities outside class.
+Probationary students may be excluded from extracurricular activities such as Student Council, Interscholastic Sports, Clubs, and other activities outside class.
 If, at the end of this probation quarter, there is no significant improvement, the student may be removed from school.
-Students on probation during the fourth quarter who fail to satisfactorily resolve the concerns will not be accepted for reenrollment at OSLS the following school year.
+Students on probation during the fourth quarter who fail to satisfactorily resolve the concerns will not be accepted for re-enrollment at OSLS the following school year.